olexale/mathematician_workshop/03_business_logic/instructions.md

 * [`fpdart`](https://pub.dev/packages/fpdart)
 * [`dartz`](https://pub.dev/packages/dartz)

-To understand better what it is doing, we will implement our own very primitive version of the `Tuple` class:
+For simplicity you may use this primitive version of the `Tuple`:
 ```dart
 class Tuple<T1, T2> {
   const Tuple(this.first, this.second);